Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 6. Safety Campaigns:
      - Provide both general and personalised safety workshops, based on policyholders' profiles, that aim to promote healthy living and injury prevention
      - General workshops and webinars on fire safety, home safety and safe driving
-     - Create personalised (i.e., by industry) workplace safety campaigns that offers tips on work stress management, ergonomic practices and key safety techniques, e.g., proper lifting techniques for policyholders with manual labour jobs
+     - Create personalised (i.e., by industry) workplace safety campaigns that offer tips on work stress management, ergonomic practices and key safety techniques, e.g., proper lifting techniques for policyholders with manual labour jobs

 **Incentives for Intervention Program**